Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Introduction

 \section{Introduction}

-Weakly supervised semantic segmentation (WSSS) utilizes image-level labels to achieve dense pixel segmentation.
+Weakly supervised semantic segmentation (WSSS) utilizes image-level labels to achieve dense pixel segmentation~\cite{wu2025adaptive,wu2024image}.
+In particular, WSSS refers to methods that leverage only image-level annotations instead of detailed pixel-level labels.
+This approach significantly reduces the annotation cost and effort, while still producing a high-resolution segmentation map where each pixel is assigned a semantic label.

 Recently, many WSSS methods~\cite{kweon2024sam,yin2023semi,chen2024region,li2023high-resolution} rely on the Vision Transformer (ViT) architecture~\cite{dosovitskiy2020image}, since ViT can capture global feature interactions through self-attention blocks.
-However, the self-attention mechanism in ViT tends to act as a low-pass filter, diminishing input signal variance and leading to over-smoothing of patch tokens~\cite{yin2024classm}.
-To address this issue, ToCo~\cite{park2022vision} proposed token contrastive loss for intra-class compactness and inter-class separability to mitigate over-smoothing CAM.
-And MCTformer+~\cite{xu2024mctformer+} proposed a Contrastive-Class-Token module to enhance the learning of discriminative class tokens to better capture the unique properties of each class.
+In recent developments, the adoption of ViT has been largely motivated by its powerful capability to model long-range dependencies within an image.
+The self-attention mechanism in ViT enables the network to integrate contextual information from different regions, thereby enhancing the overall segmentation quality.
+However, the self-attention mechanism in ViT tends to act as a low-pass filter, reducing the variance of the input signal and leading to excessive smoothing of patch tokens~\cite{yin2024classm}.
+This effect occurs because the self-attention operation effectively averages the input features across patches, which can dampen high-frequency details that are crucial for distinguishing fine structures.
+Consequently, the excessive smoothing can diminish the distinctiveness of individual patch tokens and blur the semantic boundaries within the image.

 However, these methods~\cite{li2024high-fidelity,yin2024classm,guo2024dual-hybrid} focus only on identifying differences between different classes, overlooking the positive function of latent information shared among similar categories.
+While distinguishing inter-class differences is crucial, it is equally important to exploit the common or shared features that exist among semantically similar categories.
+Neglecting this latent shared information may lead to a loss in the overall semantic richness of the feature representation.
 We argue that category clustering can find the shared information between categories, and injecting this information into patch tokens can achieve a more accurate semantic representation of image patches.
-This approach helps alleviate the semantic ambiguity caused by excessive smoothing of patch features in ViT.
+By clustering categories based on their inherent similarities, one can extract latent features that are common across similar classes.
+Incorporating these shared features into the patch tokens enhances the model's ability to represent the semantic content more accurately, thus alleviating the ambiguity that arises from over-smoothing in ViT.
+This approach helps alleviate the semantic ambiguity caused by excessive smoothing of patch features in ViT, leading to improved performance in WSSS tasks.